Sandwich1699975/Wordle-Solver/README.md

     - This is why you pick from 'top 5'
 - Not playing on hard mode
   - The guesses adhere to hard mode, all previous hints must be used in next answer
-  - This means the bot can have trouble gaining yellow letters if the board is mostly green
+  - This means the bot can have trouble gaining yellow letters if the board is mostly discovered
 - Optimisations
-  - This is mostly brute force
+  - This is mostly brute force.
+A more efficient method may be beneficial
-- Doesn't explicity rule out the definite spots of yellow letters when you have ruled out the spots it's not in
+- Doesn't explicity rule out the definite spots of yellow letters when you have ruled out the spots it's not in - See [#1](https://github.com/Sandwich1699975/Wordle-Solver/issues/1)